teemak/concorde/README.md

-# Concorde: Slack -> Riot.im Account Migration Manager
+# Concorde: Slack Workspace -> Riot.im Account Migration Manager

-## So you want to migrate from Slack to Riot.im?
+### So you want to migrate from Slack to Riot.im?
 Great choice!

 This repo brings together some tools and self-hostable infrastructure to help guide your users from Slack to their new home on Riot.im.